 On 22 February 1911, he married Maude Samut, daughter of Colonel Achilles Samut CB.
 CMG.

-In 1918 he was appointed Advocate for the Poor.
-In 1926 he was appointed Treasury Counsel and Public Prosecutor and in 1928 was appointed one of Her Majesty’s Judges.
-He relinquished this honour not long after to be appointed as the first Attorney General in Malta.
+The following year, he was appointed as one of His Majesty’s Judges.
+However, he relinquished this honour not long after to be appointed as the first Attorney General in Malta.

 He was created a Knight Bachelor by King George V in 1934 for his role as a personal confidant of Archbishop Michael Gonzi and Lord Strickland, particularly in resolving the acute dispute between Lord Strickland and the Church, putting an end to years of public confrontation between the two.